Failure to appear in court for a license violation will usually result in a warrant for your arrest (40508a Warrant).

 1. Courthouse warrant search

 The best way to check to see if you have a bench warrant or arrest warrant or Failure to Appear warrant in Los Angeles County is to go the courthouse listed on your traffic ticket and go to BOTH the traffic clerk window and the criminal clerk window and have them run your name and date of birth through a warrant search on the court computer.

 Unfortunately, because of budget cutbacks, it is very difficult to speak to someone by phone at Los Angeles county courthouses to see if you have a warrant for your arrest.
-If you like you can call us at (310) 285-1516 to speak with a Los Angeles Traffic Attorney and we can try to help you find out if there is a warrant for your arrest in a Los Angeles county courthouse.
+If you like you can call us at (310) 285-1516 to speak with a Los Angeles Warrant Attorney and we can try to help you find out if there is a warrant for your arrest in a Los Angeles Superior Courts.

 2. Los Angeles Superior Court website - warrant search

-Sometimes a search on the Los Angeles Superior court website will show if you have a traffic-related arrest warrant or bench warrant out of Los Angeles County.
+Sometimes a search on the Los Angeles Superior court website will show if you have a traffic-related arrest warrant or bench warrant or 853.7 Penal Code Warrant out of Los Angeles County.
 Go to the Los Angeles Superior Court website:-

 Status of your ticket.
 If the status of your ticket says bench warrant or arrest warrant, that means you got a traffic ticket with a misdemeanor violation (most likely for driving on a suspended license VC 14601.1 or for driving without a California License VC 12500 or driving on an expired California driver's license VC 12500) and you did not go to court.

 Driving on a Suspended License (VC 14601.1) is a misdemeanor charge and a serious violation because it can put 2 points on your license which can really affect your insurance rates.
-If you have prior Driving on a suspended license convictions you may face increased punishment.
+Four DMV points in a 12-month period can result in a 6-month license suspension.
+If you have prior Driving on a Suspended License convictions you may face increased punishment.